ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 This will help you peripherally and the rest of this manual is useful to all of your kind.

-# The Drave & the Dark Cloud
+# Round 1: The Drave & the Dark Cloud
 A dark cloud is not only hanging over your head, it is a sentient spiritual species.
 We gotta get rid of it and get you guys and gals feeling better.

 Go to the Drava river.
 There are a variety of beautiful cities you can visit along the river, in four countries: Italy, Austria, Slovenia, Croatia.
 Pick one of them from the list below and take a few minutes out of your day to swim in its waters.